"'Then there was an 'issing sound and a voice said "Minador"'"

 Turnham Green has never been a regular stop for Piccadilly services.
 For those periods it is shown as open, trains stopped only in the early morning, late evening, and - at some periods - all day Sunday, presumably to improve connections to and from the District Line Richmond branch.

 During this closure, the last train to Rayners Lane on weekdays was extended to Ruislip, returning out of service.
+During part of the afternoon and evening of 2014-08-08, some trains ran through to Uxbridge.

 The central section, the Heathrow area from just west of Hatton Cross station, and a short section of track around Southgate station are in tube.
 From Hounslow West to Hatton Cross is a subsurface tunnel, though there is a small surface section between Hounslow West and Hatton Cross where the line crosses the River Crane.
 There is also a short tunnel west of Hammersmith station.